 Magnolia is a tree native to the rain forests of China.
 Its bark has been used for a variety of medicinal purposes including the regulation of stress and anxiety.
 Phellodendron grows in northeastern China and Japan.
 Together, these extracts restore cortisol and DHEA production in the adrenal gland.
 They bind to stress hormone receptors promoting relaxation and feelings of well-being.

 These essential oils have natural stress-reducing effects.
 Perilla oil is rich in omega-3 fatty acids which stimulate repair and are anti-inflammatory.
 MCTs reduce cell acids and help to produce energy in the cell’s mitochondria.
 MCTs are easy to assimilate and metabolize which is extremely important for those with delicate stomachs and impaired absorption.

-Ashwagandha is an adaptogen that is similar to panax ginseng.
+Ashwagandha is an adaptogen that is similar to Panax ginseng.
 It has the ability to normalize adrenal stress syndromes.
-Stress responses can have many adverse affects on health and this herb will reduce these effects.
+Stress responses can have many adverse effects on health and this herb will reduce these effects.

 Eleutherococcus senticosus is an adaptogen that supports the HPA axis under times of stress as well as enhance athletic performance.
 Eleutherococcus will enhance physical work capacity as well as brain function when under stress.